JorgeV20/Finetuning_Openai_Project/README.md

 # Finetuning Openai Project
-This is a project from the course Build Apps with ...
+This is a project done in the course 'Build Apps with ChatGPT, Dall-E, and GPT4' offered by Scrimba and Coursera.